benrady/specific/README.md

 ### Spy Functions

 Spy functions call through to the original function, but still record the calls and enforce the constraints in the function's spec.
-You can make assertions about how the spy was invoked after it is called.

 ```clojure
   (testing "spy functions"